Hi there!

 My books are about nonduality and overcoming irrationality.
 The modern West is less rational than it realizes because of its secular dualistic way of thinking—which is like a religion because it requires faith in the human mind magically resolving the contradiction of knowing a world beyond itself.
 This supernatural belief disconnects the mind from intuition and common sense.
 In contrast, rational nondualists admit ignorance of a mind-independent reality since the objective is inseparable from the subjective.

 Zen and reason combined could lead to a better world and greater personal well-being.
-Different cultures point at something we all share using varied terminology.
-Recognizing this through nondual awareness can increase mutual understanding, reduce conflict, and help us connect with our inner truth.
+Different cultures point to something we all share using varied terminology.
+Recognizing this through nondual discernment promotes mutual understanding, reduces conflict, and helps us connect with our inner truth.
 Reason serves as a universal language because it taps into our shared human value, even as it is expressed differently.

 chinese monk